-On the recommendation of the ZHE, the District Council validated the two building permits (384-73-CG and 306-75-CG), as referenced in the History finding of this resolution; thereby, establishing the day care center as a certified nonconforming use for the subject site.
+On the recommendation of the ZHE, the District Council validated the two building permits (384-73-CG and 306-75-CG), as referenced in the History finding of this report; thereby, establishing the day care center as a certified nonconforming use for the subject site.
 U&O permits were obtained in 2007 and 2014, which identified the day care use as nonconforming, a use that operated continuously until February 2017.

 Subsequently, in February 2017, the owner listed the property for both lease and sale but was unable to find a tenant or a buyer.
-Permit records, included in the record, indicate that a potential tenant/buyer, Jessica Foxx, acting on behalf of Joshua's Christian Academy, applied for U&O Permit No. 34671-2017-0 on July 21, 2017.
-The permit was put on hold, and the Prince George's County Planning Department requested that the applicant provide documentation which demonstrates that the day care center has not ceased operation for more than 180 days, beginning from May 2014.
-The Prince George's County Planning Department attempted to reach the applicant at that time but received no response.
+Permit records, included in the back-up of this technical staff report, indicate that a potential tenant/buyer, Jessica Foxx, acting on behalf of Joshua's Christian Academy, applied for U&O Permit No. 34671-2017-0 on July 21, 2017.
+The permit was put on hold, and the Prince George's County Planning Department staff requested that the applicant provide documentation which demonstrates that the day care center has not ceased operation for more than 180 days, beginning from May 2014.
+Staff attempted to reach the applicant at that time but received no response.

 A year after operation of the day care center had ceased its operations, the current applicant, Oluwafunke Gbadamosi, purchased the property in February 2018.
 She applied for a U&O permit on April 4, 2018.
-The permit was put on hold, and again the applicant was directed to provide documentation showing continuous operation to the present day.
+Staff put the permit on hold and again directed the applicant to provide documentation showing continuous operation to the present day.
 The applicant was unable to do so.

-The applicant agreed that the day care center ceased operation for more than 180 consecutive days.
-However, the applicant contended that the conditions of non-operation were beyond the current and previous owner's control.
-The applicant stated that because the property had operated as a day care center for several decades, and is designed to specifically support this use, the Nayak family had no alternative other than to advertise the property as a day care facility.
+The applicant agrees that the day care center ceased operation for more than 180 consecutive days.
+However, the applicant contends that the conditions of non-operation were beyond the current and previous owner's control.
+The applicant states that because the property had operated as a day care center for several decades, and is designed to specifically support this use, the Nayak family had no alternative other than to advertise the property as a day care facility.